-Mareebah is a small North Queensland town located farther inland than Cairns or Port Douglas.
-Although it’s not located on the Captain Cook Highway, if you’ve driven from Cairns to Port Douglas one too many times, I recommend the drive from Cairns inland to Mareebah then up to Port Douglas.
+Mareeba is a small North Queensland town located farther inland than Cairns or Port Douglas.
+Although it’s not located on the Captain Cook Highway, if you’ve driven from Cairns to Port Douglas one too many times, I recommend the drive from Cairns inland to Mareeba then up to Port Douglas.
 This will give you a little glimpse of the red-dirt, “outback” countryside of Australia.

 Return trip - Port Doulgas to Cairns drive